vkz/vkz.github.io/index.md

 ---------

 Russian, English
-:   Equally uncomfortable.
+:   What you'll hear me speak on Zoom calls.

 Clojure
-:   What I get to use on the job.
-Can't complain.
+:   What I get to use on the job most often.

 Racket
-:   Favorite Lisp.
-Would be my weapon of choice were such choice ever offered.
+:   Used to be my favorite, but I tend to choose simpler tools now.

 Emacs Lisp
-:   Unavoidable Lisp for any Emacs user.
-It is surprisingly fun to code.
+:   Unavoidable Lisp for a pro Emacs user.
+Surprisingly fun & productive.

+Guile Scheme
+:   Unavoidable Scheme for a pro Guix user.
+Lively.

 JavaScript
-:   Wrote fair amount, mostly backend compiler stuff with Node.js.
+:   Wrote fair amount, mostly backend Node.js.
+I prefer ClojureScript.

 TCL
-:   Happy parallel universe where people no longer write Shell scripts.
+:   Happy parallel universe with Shell scripts gone.
+Deserves more praise

 OMeta
 :   Extensive experience writing parsers with complex and context dependent grammars.